 The Office of Student Life oversees all bulletin boards and digital screens across campus.
 These are used to distribute events and news announcements to the campus community from student organizations, University departments, and the general public.
 University-sponsored flyers will be printed by our team and posted on five bulletin boards while general public flyers will be printed by our team and only be posted on two bulletin boards.
 All flyers and digital screens must include an approved DAS-statement on a solid color background (black or white preferred).
-These submissions should be received at least one (1) week prior to the desired posting date and will be posted each Monday by the Student Life Marketing Coordinator.
+These submissions should be received at least one (1) week prior to the desired posting date and will be posted each Monday by the Student Life Office Assistant.

 In some instances, student organizations or University departments might be interested in sharing their content on our social media channels in an effort to reach students.
 Campus community members may request this service through our Student Life Marketing Resources Form at least one (1) week prior to the posting date.

 Groups may submit content to be included in ASCC's Beaver Tracks and/or the Student Life Newsletter accessible to all members of the campus community.
 Content submissions for these mediums must be received by 12:00 PM on Friday prior to the desired posting date.
 Event submissions must include an event name, date, time, and location.
 We do not post weekly (reoccuring) meeting announcements.
 You can submit event and news announcements using the Student Life Marketing Resources Form.